rjoe19/sprint-3/docs/user-needs.md

           B) A great tasting coffee: Obvious reason as no one wants to buy something that doesn't meet their taste preferences.
 Our site will meet this by both having time tested baristas who have a proven track record of making great coffee, and also as mentioned, sourcing from high quality organic free trade suppliers.

+          C)Social Impact: We're in a world of increasing awareness of the impact of our actions on the welfare of others.
+Does the business transparently display information regarding the impact they make to fair trade goals and the impact on coffee farmers in developing countries, whom are regularly exploited for little profit?